kyverno/KDP/proposals/mutatingpolicies.md

           ]
 ```

-The built-in variable `target` is supported to reference the target object.
-For example, the variable `target` is used below to filter secret's namespace via `targets.matchConditions`, and to reference `.spec` object of the secret.
+A `spec.conditions` field is supported for CEL-based conditional selections.
+A built-in variable `target` is supported to reference the target resource object.

+For example, the variable `target` is used below to filter secret's namespace via `conditions`, and to reference `.spec` object of the secret.

 ```yaml
   targetsMatchConstraints: